towbee98/Zuri-CrudApp-Task/readme.md

     }

-### Error Handling
+### Handling Other Routes

 When you make a request to an unavailable route
-It returns a page not found message E.g
+It returns a page not found message with a 404 status code E.g

     GET http://URL/api/user